Slow Cooker Mung Soup with Vegetables

 2. If you cook soups and stews with onions, slowly brown the onions in ghee or oil until they caramelize (20 to 30 minutes).
 This additional step will infuse your final dish with a layer of flavor that you just won’t get by cooking onions in water or stock all day.

 3. Add fresh herbs the last 15 minutes before serving so that they don’t over-cook.

 4. To keep vegetables flavorful, steam them 10 to 15 minutes before finishing the soup with salt, ginger and garlic, if you eat garlic.

 So, you may ask, what DO you leave in a slow cooker all night or day?
 Legumes!
-(And, if you’re eating animal protein, then meats will safely cook all day in the Crockpot®.)

 You can apply these tips when you cook this hearty mung soup recipe, a gussied up version of the classic Ayurvedic dish.
 I make this hearty dish once a week on an ongoing basis because it helps to keep the digestive system clear.
 When mung soup is served during panchakarma (Ayurvedic detoxification) programs, it’s very simple: cooked mung beans, salt, bay leaf and a few spices.
 That describes the base of my soup recipe, one I modeled after a recipe I learned from Dr. Smita Naram, a renowned Ayurvedic pulse master, a pharmacologist and… an excellent cook!
-She created many delicious recipes for a successful restaurant in the panchakarma clinic she founded with her husband, Pankaj Naram, near Mumbai, India.
+She created many delicious recipes for a successful restaurant in the panchakarma clinic she founded with her husband, Pankaj Naram, outside Mumbai, India.